medpaf/hawk/README.md

 ### WHOIS
 WHOIS is a TCP protocol that aims to consult contact and DNS.
-To request a page's WHOIS, just type:
+To request the WHOIS of one or more pages, just type:

 `-whois [HOST(s)]`